Maatify/admin-infra/README.md

 ---

-## 🧱 End of Phase 4 Guarantees
+## 🧱 End of Phase 5 Guarantees

-At the end of Phase 4, this library is:
+At the end of Phase 5, this library is:

-- Behaviorally complete
+- Behaviorally complete at the decision layer
 - Infrastructure-free
 - Fully testable in isolation
 - Strictly governed by locked architectural boundaries